LondheShubham153/ansible-zero-to-hero/Ansible_Installation_and_Run_First_Playbook.md

 ```
 ---

-## Ansible Controller-Managed-Nodes/Master-Slave Architecture Implementation!
+## Ansible Controller Managed-Nodes/Master-Slave Architecture Implementation!

 ### 1. Configure Ansible & Set Up AWS Environment
   Create thee EC2 instances on AWS cloud.
 Ensure you have an SSH key pair to access them, assign a security group that allows SSH (port 22) and HTTP (port 80). </br>

-- **Controller Node**: The machine whereAnsible is installed and from where tasks are executed.</br>
+- **Controller Node**: The machine where Ansible is installed and from where tasks are executed.</br>
 - **Managed Node-1**: The machines that the controller manages and configures.
 This will be the first target node.</br>
-- **Slave Server 2**: This will be the second target node.</br>
+- **Managed Node-2**: This will be the second target node.</br>
 - **Configure Security Groups**: Make sure the security groups for the slave servers allow traffic from the master server, especially on SSH (port 22) and HTTP (port 80). </br>

 ### 2. Install and Configure Ansible on the Master Server